-The regulations for radiological protection and emergency preparedness around the UK’s nuclear sites will be updated during 2019 to reflect international best practice.
+The regulations for radiological protection and emergency preparedness around the UK’s nuclear sites was updated in 2019 to reflect international best practice.

-The new regulations are very similar to the previous requirements - the main change sees Local Authorities now determining the size of the Detailed Emergency Planning Zone (DEPZ).
+The main change sees Local Authorities now determining the size of the Detailed Emergency Planning Zone (DEPZ).
 The DEPZ is an area around a nuclear facility which requires detailed emergency plans to be prepared.
-Historically, this area was determined by the Office of Nuclear Regulation (ONR) and is currently delineated by a 2.4km circle around the nuclear facility.
+Currently a 2.4km circle around the nuclear facility.

-Although, it is worth noting that in 2016, the Office for Nuclear Regulation (ONR) concluded that due to the substantial reduction in both the hazard and risk of a radiation emergency at Magnox’s Hunterston A Power Station, that there is no longer a reasonably foreseeable radiation emergency that could occur and there was no requirement for any detailed planning.
+In 2016 the ONR concluded that, due to the substantial reduction in both the hazard and risk of a radiation emergency at Magnox’s Hunterston A Power Station, there is no longer a reasonably foreseeable radiation emergency that could occur and there was no requirement for any detailed planning.

-As part of the implementation process Magnox and EDF has submitted their respective Consequence Reports to North Ayrshire Council.
-This report sets out the technical justification for determining the minimum distance of the DEPZ.
+As part of the implementation process Magnox and EDF have submitted their respective Consequence Reports to North Ayrshire Council.
+These reports set out the technical justification for determining the minimum distance of the DEPZ.

 Using the technical advice provided by the operator, they have also sought independent advice from Public Health England (PHE) and their own knowledge of the local population, geography and infrastructure.
-Once all of the information is assessed it will be utilised to determine the DEPZ boundary.
+Assessing this helps to determine the DEPZ boundary.

-In the meantime, the small number of households currently within the DEPZ will continue to receive information and pre-distributed stable iodine tablets to allow them to be prepared in the unlikely event of an offsite release of radiation.
+A small number of households, within the DEPZ, will continue to receive information and are supplied with stable iodine tablets.
+This is to prepare for the unlikely event of an offsite release of radiation.
 The ‘risk’ rating for the Hunterston site has not altered and remains very low.

-The new regulations also mean that local authorities are now responsible for changes to the wider emergency planning boundaries - known as the Outline Planning Zone (OPZ).
-Currently these are set at 10km but ONR have extended these to 30km for civil nuclear sites across the UK.
+Local authorities are responsible for changes to the wider emergency planning boundaries, known as the Outline Planning Zone (OPZ).
+These are currently set at 10km but ONR has extended these to 30km for civil nuclear sites across the UK.

-The changes enhance the plans already in place and ensure that local authorities have good mapping information in place which detail facilities like care homes and schools and also provides agencies with robust information to support countermeasure and evacuation advice in the unlikely event of an off-site release.
+The changes enhance the plans already in place.
+They ensure that local authorities have good mapping information, detailing facilities like care homes and schools.
+They also provide agencies with robust information to support countermeasure and evacuation advice in the unlikely event of an off-site release.